Delicate Sound of Thunder

-Delicate Sound of Thunder is a live album by the English band Pink Floyd.
+Delicate Sound of Thunder is a live album by the English rock band Pink Floyd.
 It was recorded over five nights at the Nassau Coliseum in Uniondale, New York, in August 1988, during their A Momentary Lapse of Reason Tour, and mixed at Abbey Road Studios in September 1988.
 It was released on 21 November 1988, through EMI Records in the UK and Columbia Records in the United States.

 The album was remixed, restored and reissued in December 2019 for The Later Years 1987–2019 box set.
 This version included songs that were not present on the original release.
 In November 2020, it was given a standalone release.